4% Rule Calculator

 Why the Rule Is a Starting Point, Not a Guarantee

 Past performance does not guarantee future results — the 4% rule describes historical outcomes, not future ones.
 Current low bond yields and elevated stock valuations have led some researchers to suggest 3-3.5% may be safer for new retirees today.
 Longer retirements (40-50 years for early retirees) need lower rates.
-Shorter retirements can use higher rates.
+Shorter retirements can higher rates reflect.
 Flexible withdrawal strategies (adjusting downward in bad years) typically sustain higher average rates.
 The calculator lets you model different rates directly — the specific rate depends on personal circumstances.

 Worked Example for a Typical Retirement